sudeepthi59o/sudeepthi59o.github.io/content/portfolio/android-apps-landing.md

 A ticket management tool where users can create and update tickets with descriptions, images, and due dates.

 ### **4. [Sunset Animation App](/portfolio/android/sunsetanimation/)**
-An app that visualizes a sunset with smooth animation.
+An app where a tap the screen triggers an animation where the sun sets.

 ### **5. [Drawing Boxes App](/portfolio/android/drawingboxes/)**
 A simple Android app that lets users draw and edit multiple boxes on a canvas in real-time.